 Ag Institute of Australia Queensland Division Prize

-Prize: AU$500.00 + Student Membership of the Ag Institute Australia + a mounted and inscribed AIA medal valued at AU$50.00.
+Prize: AU$500.00 + Membership of the Ag Institute Australia + a mounted and inscribed AIA medal valued at AU$50.00.

 Proudly supported by the Ag Institute Australia, Queensland Division.